ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

         - 33 bytes: 33-byte DER encoding of the acceptor
           persistent public key for the in-sidepool HTLC.
       - Required.
-    * `peerswap_accept_max_htlc_msat` (100206)
-      - Length: 8
-      - Value: an unsigned big-endian 64-bit number, in millisatoshi; the maximum in-Lightning HTLC size of all channels from the ultimate offerrer to the ultimate acceptor.
-      - Required.
-    * `peerswap_accept_lcd_fallback` (100298)
-      - Length: 0
-      - Optional.
-        If present, indicates that the least-common-denominator
-        fallback protocol will be used.

 `peerswap_accept_hash` is the hash indicated in the `peerswap_init` message.